racket-templates/racket-templates/README.md

 ## Creating a template
 To create a template, you can use the existing template to create a new one - run
 ```
-raco new template
+raco new template <optional-folder-location>
 ```
-and Raco will create a new template for you.
+and the command will create a new template for you based on the https://github.com/racket-templates/template template repository.

 ## Submitting a template